 Answer this question only after you have completed the rest of the report.
-Check "sanitized" if this copy of the report is the public version that does not contain the EPCRA section 313 chemical identity but does contain a generic name in its place, and you have claimed the EPCRA section 313 chemical identity trade secret in Part I, Section 2.1.
+Check "sanitized" if this copy of the report is the public version that does not contain the EPCRA section 313 chemical identity but does contain a generic name that is structurally descriptive in its place, and if you have claimed the EPCRA section 313 chemical identity trade secret in Part I, Section 2.1.
 Otherwise, check "unsanitized."